Image by Rafael Juárez from Pixabay

 Conservatives in McMinn County, Tennessee, banned Maus from the eighth-grade curriculum.
 Book bans, whether they’re instigated by the extreme left (the Communists) or the extreme right (the fascists), are one of the earliest warning signs of authoritarian creep.
 (C) 1996 Pantheon Books.
 Cover art by Art Spiegelman

-4 thoughts on “A Quick Thought: Book Bans”
+4 responses to “A Quick Thought: Book Bans”

 And yet, here we are!